Latent Space Modelling of Hypergraph Data

 \subsection{Model depth comparisons}

-In this study we explore the range of hypergraphs that can be expressed in our modelling framework.
-We compare this with the uniform hypergraph model of \cite{stasi2014} and the extended latent class analysis hypergraph model of \cite{ng2018} (details of these models is given in Appendix \ref{sec:altern-hypergr-model}).
-For each model, we specify several cases which are designed to highlight particular aspects of the model.
-We then simulate hypergraphs for each case and record summary statistics to characterise the simulated hypergraphs.
+Here we explore the range of hypergraphs that can be expressed via our model and provide a comparison with two competing models from the literature.
+To ensure our comparison is fair, we specify several cases which are designed to highlight important aspects of each model.
+For each case, we sample hypergraphs from the generative models and compare summary statistics which characterise certain properties of the simulated data.